-Sure, the job market is tough and after being the over-achiever in college, it was humbling to send out one hundred resumes and cover letters and still be behind a counter, but the lessons learned in retail helped prepare me for the dream job I would land nearly two years after graduation.
+Sure, the job market is tough and after being the over-achiever in college, it was humbling to send out one hundred resumes and cover letters and still be behind a counter (both as a barista and as a bookseller), but the lessons learned in retail helped prepare me for the dream job I would land nearly two years after graduation.

 Looking back, working in retail taught me several invaluable lessons.

 1. Smile, even when you cried during your half hour lunch break

 No one likes working with a grumpy person.
 It can bring the atmosphere in the entire office and/or store crashing down.
 There's added pressure to keep that smile genuine in retail too because you are always before someone, but this isn't to say that you can't have a bad day.
 When you cross the threshold, try and leave your bad mood at the door.

 Retail taught me the power of brief interactions.
 You have countless interactions each day, and the challenge is always on to leave that brief lasting impression that will sit well with your customer, but every now and then that one person will come in who hates the world.
 Summon forth the kindness anyway, and in the words of Grandma, "Kill 'em with kindness."
 Jacques Philippe wrote in Interior Freedom, "In every encounter with someone else, however long or short, we should make him feel we're one hundred percent there for him at that moment."